pystardust/ani-cli/README.md

 `sudo ani-cli -U` to update on Linux, Mac and Android.
 On Windows, run gitbash as administrator then there type `ani-cli -U`.
 If after this the issue persists then open an issue.
 <br>
-If after updating you get the following error: ` "/usr/bin/ani-cli: line 470: (...)/player_mpv: No such file or directory"` then uninstall and reinstall ani-cli with the installation instructions provided below.
+If after updating you get a similar error: ` "/usr/bin/ani-cli: line 470: (...)/player_mpv: No such file or directory"` then uninstall and reinstall ani-cli with the installation instructions provided below.

 ## New in v3
 ```txt